+What PD360 is to professional development pertaining to teaching, Discovery Education provides teaching resources.
 The Idaho State Department of Education has established a partnership with Discovery Education to provide Idaho educators access to more than 200,000 digital learning objects that cover all curriculum areas and meet Idaho Core Standards.
 These resources are available by logging into Schoolnet through the ISEE Portal and range from videos, high-quality images, math tutorials, encyclopedia articles, an interactive atlas, teachers’ guides and much more.
 Powered by Discovery Communications, the No. 1 nonfiction media brand in the world, Discovery Education is the leading provider of standards-based digital resources for the classroom.
 Discovery Education Streaming Plus captures the minds and imaginations of students by tapping into their natural curiosity and desire to learn.

 Also available within Schoolnet are Open Educational Resources (OER) free to all Idaho educators.
 These OERs include educational gaming, mathematics, social sciences and many more categories that support many content areas for Idaho educators.
 While these resources are available as free resources, there are instances where the creators of these resources begin to charge fees.
 In this instance, the Department has provided an OER Suggestions Form to allow great Idaho educators to make suggestions of new OERs or to inform the SDE that a resource is no longer free.

 This great resource will provide information on Schoolnet core enhancements, and also updates to each of the modules within the platform.
-For example, if you use the Assessment Admin module frequently to create and provide formative assessments within your classroom, you would find that there are assessment enhancements within Schoolnet version 15.0, such as allowing inline responses and mobile device support.

 Idaho Digital Learning (IDLA) was created by the Idaho State Legislature (Title 33, Chapter 55 Idaho Code, 2002) and Idaho educators to serve Idaho learners and is recognized as a leader across the nation in online virtual education.
 IDLA was created to provide access, equity, and flexibility for students in the state of Idaho.
 The mission of IDLA is to serve students, school districts, and the state of Idaho by providing a high-quality public school education, aligned with state achievement standards, utilizing innovative e-learning methods of delivery.